lrug/lrug.org/source/meetings/2024/december/index.html.md

 Our hosts have limited space so you to be guaranteed entry **[you need to register for a free ticket via TicketTailor][december2024-ticket-tailor]**.

-**Note**: as part of attending this month you will also need to sign an NDA from our hosts, Intercom.
+**Note**: as part of attending this month you will also need to agree to an NDA provided by our hosts, Intercom.

 ### Venue